 Water can be a problem on the hike, especially during later months of the summer.
-If you start in St-Nizier, you won’t need to carry too much water with you as there’s a source on the first ascent.
+If you start in St-Nizier, you won’t need to carry too much water with check this site out you as there’s a source on the first ascent.
 Once you go through Corrençon, you should carry around 1.5l per person.
 You might find water in Corrençon at the very end of the village, near the golf.

 These are the names of all the sources located on the thru-hike :